 In some cases the situation can become frighteningly controlling, such as men who read their partners’ mail, texts, etc., and continue to hack in somehow even after passwords are changed.
 While living off Marisol’s parents, for example, Nick not only took all the hospitality they could muster, didn’t work a day through the relationship, and embarrassed Marisol whenever he could, but he read through her mail, hacked into her social media, and made her life miserable.
 The relationship didn’t end, however, until he hit her during an argument.
 Many women in my survey described being held hostage by these men who contributed nothing to the relationship, while they were paying all the bills, doing all the housework, and otherwise holding down the fort, so one wonders why they would put up with not only the deadbeat behavior, but the controlling and intrusive behavior as well.

 In extreme cases women can really get involved in a situation that ends tragically, as it did for a young woman whose infant son was killed by her ex during visitation.
 This man has now been convicted of the crime, with the motivation to collect a life insurance policy he had taken out on the boy.
-He is also suspected of two other murders, and again the motive is believed to be life insurance.
+He is also suspected of two other murder cases, and again the motive is believed to be life insurance.
 Before realizing that he was dangerous, the woman in this case saw the red flags but ignored them.
 He had no job, lied about what he had done and was going to do (in this case, put out a hit album), wooed her incessantly even though she didn’t like him at first, and eventually sexually assaulted her sister, prompting the breakup.
 Not all deadbeats are this dangerous – this one clearly had serious psychopathology – but many women involved with them do lose money, friends, status, jobs, and homes in the process, even if the situation is not so extreme as to lead to murder.

 What I’ve noticed is that women in these positions seem to be missing a key lens that is needed to have a sense of how a man will treat them (75% of the women in my survey reported that friends and family spoke up about their concerns and dislike of the “deadbeat”).
 Betty, for example, ignored the fact that Keith was estranged from his children, blaming his ex-wife for the distance.
 One has to step back and look at how a prospective love interest treats other people to get a sense of how he might be as a partner.
 More than one person had warned Betty that if Keith couldn’t be there for his own children, what loyalty would he have to a girlfriend.
 Betty’s friend Nina, a stable, responsible small business owner happily married to a true gentleman, was struck by Keith’s lack of chivalry and decorum.
 Nina’s husband Salvatore, an old fashioned, hard-working child of immigrants, after having met Keith once, was upset with how Keith sat in a bar while Betty stood, never bought any drinks for himself, Betty, or the rest of the group, instead allowing Betty to go up to the bar each time they needed refills.
 Even a modern man who believes that women should contribute financially or sometimes order a round of drinks would be surprised by the fact that Keith did not even buy one round of drinks for anyone, including his girlfriend, and that he sat while she stood.
 Friends notice, but the women dating these men ignore the warning signs.